MEngSc /PGDip (Pharmaceutical & Biopharmaceutical)

-The enormous need for Engineers to work in the pharmaceutical, biopharamceutical and medical devices industries has been identified by Caroline O'Reilly of HRM Recruitment in this article Where Have all the Engineers Gone?
+The enormous need for Engineers to work in the pharmaceutical, biopharmaceutical and medical devices industries has been well documented in recent years, most recently by the Expert Group on Future Skills Needs: http://www.skillsireland.ie/Publications/2016/Biopharma-Skills-Report-FINAL-WEB-VERSION.pdf.

 The MEngSc/PG Dip in Pharmaceutical & Biopharmaceutical Engineering are part time modularized degrees which can be taken over 24 months (for award of a Postgraduate Diploma) to 60 months.
 In undertaking these programmes participants will have the opportunity to gain formal educational qualification in areas of particular concern to the bio/pharmaceutical industry that they may not have benefitted from before, including issues such as product containment, powder/particle technology, design of API and secondary production facilities, current Good Manufacturing Practice (cGMP), design of classified facilities, aseptic processing facility design and validation.

 To download the course brochure, please click here: MEngSc Flyer 2015

 The PG Diploma is identical to Part I of the MEngSc; both offer 60 ECTS credits on Pharmaceutical & Biopharmaceutical Engineering.
 The only difference between the two degrees is that the MEngSc involves an additional 30 credit minor thesis module to candidates who meet the required standards in Part I of the degree.
 Candidates of the MEngSc who choose not to proceed to Part II or who do not meet the required standards graduate with the PG Diploma.